Burrito-Devs/burrito/README.md

 ### Modifying Intel Channels

-By default, Burrito will only listen to the channels `delve.imperium` and `querious.imperium`.
-These are the two most active and relevant Imperium intel channels.
-Burrito has built-in support for all current and past Imperium intel channels.
+By default, Burrito will only listen to the channel `east.imperium`.
+This is currently the main intel channel for Imperium space.
+Burrito also has built-in support for all current and past Imperium intel channels.
 An exhaustive list of these can be found [here](./src/burrito/log_watcher.rs#L439).
 Burrito also supports custom channels.
 If you are using different intel channels, you can specify them like this:

 ```JSON
 {